MoarSHAm/tmr-hardware-trojan-detection/README.md

 This project implements and evaluates a **Triple Modular Redundancy (TMR)** system enhanced with a **temporal anomaly monitor** to detect stealthy hardware Trojans that bypass traditional majority voting.

-The Implementation is done at RTL level in Verilog and validated through simulation and waveform analysis.
+The implementation is done at RTL level in Verilog and validated through simulation and waveform analysis.

 ---

 ## Motivation

-Classic TMR systems assume that faults are:
+Classic TMR systems typically assume that faults are transient, random, or isolated to a single replica.
-- transient, or
-- random, or
-- isolated to a single replica

 However, **stealth hardware Trojans** can violate these assumptions by:
 - selectively corrupting outputs,